 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 Type of course:

-The extern sensor will be at the final presentation and evaluate the projects developed by the students.
+The external sensor will evaluate assignments and be present at the final presentation and evaluate the projects developed by the students.